The historical rivalry between famous mathematicians

 Q: Why is the rivalry between mathematicians significant?

-A: These rivalries illustrate how differences in opinions and methods can lead to major advances in the field, thereby advancing the entire discipline.
+A: These rivalries illustrate how differences in opinions and methods can lead to major advancements in the field, thus advancing the entire discipline.

 Q: How does the Fields Medal fit into the history of mathematical rivalries?

-A: The Fields Medal, considered the Nobel of Mathematics, is the result of an attempt to reconcile the achievements of mathematicians through their contributions, beyond rivalries.
+A: The Fields Medal, seen as the Nobel Prize of Mathematics, is the result of an attempt to reconcile the achievements of mathematicians through their contributions, beyond rivalries.